Young Adult Justice & Missions

 For some school-age children who receive reduced/free lunches at school, the weekends can be a time of hungry bellies and food insecurity.
 To help students get through the weekends with the food they need, Manchester UMC has partnered with the Parkway and St. Louis School Districts to provide students with backpacks filled with non-perishable food items every Friday.
 Volunteers fill backpacks each Wednesday from 4:30 to 5:15 p.m. in room 138 at Manchester UMC.
 Volunteers of all ages and abilities as well as parents with young children are welcome.
 The Young Adult Ministry likes this opportunity because young families can be involved together, and backpack stuffing happens during the time when our children’s choirs meet.
 Get them babies started early!

 Circle of Friends Preschool

 The Circle of Friends Preschool at Manchester UMC offers a yearly missional project for children and young families to participate in.
-Check back here for more information as we approach the 2018-2019 school year!
+Check their website for more information.

 One For The Crow Plant Space